The Forum on Mediterranean Food Cultures is a not for profit cultural association established legally in 2016.

 From 2007 to 2010, dr. Dernini was the Head of the Office of the President of the Italian National Research Institute on Food and Nutrition.

-In 2013, he was appointed by CIHEAM-Bari as the international expert for the development of the White Paper Priority 5 on Mediterranean food consumption patterns: diet, environment, society economy and health, for the EXPO 2015 Milan Feeding Knowledge Project.
+Since 2013, he was appointed by CIHEAM-Bari as the international expert for the development of the White Paper Priority 5 on Mediterranean food consumption patterns: diet, environment, society economy and health, for the EXPO 2015 Milan Feeding Knowledge Project.

 In 2013, dr. Dernini initiated a joint agreement among the main Italian research institutions (CNR, ENEA, CRA and CIHEAM-Bari) for the presentation at the EXPO 2015 of Milan of a collaborative project on the Mediterranean Diet as a model of sustainable diet as well as a contemporary sustainable life style.